kapoordcu/ecb-exchange-service/HELP.md

       "toAmount": 45.93
     }

-5. Can retrieve a link to a public website showing an interactive chart for a given currency pair.
+5. Can retrieve a link to a public website showing an interactive chart for a given currency pair. <font color="orange">/trends/{currency}</font>

+    This endpoint opens the graphic chart from ECB website, depending on the currency you pass (uppercase/lowercase both supported)

 ### Caching
 1. For any internal api call, the external API is checked for any rate changes from ECB.